hoodiemoder/gleaming/code-of-conduct.md

 ## 🌸 Ouw Pwedge 🌸

-We as cute people (everyone) pledge to make participation in our community a harassment-free experience for everyone, regardless of anything.
+We as cute people (everyone) pledge to make participation in our cute place a harassment-free experience for everyone, regardless of anything.

-We pledge to be and interact in ways that contribute to an open, welcoming, diverse, inclusive and positive community.
+We pledge to be and interact in ways that contribute to an open, welcoming, diverse, inclusive and positive cute place.

 ## 🌸 Ouw Stwandards 🌸

-Examples of behavior that contributes to a cute and happy environment for our community include:
+Examples of behavior that contributes to a cute and happy environment for our cute place include:

 * Be cute!
 * Think in a bigger scale